Charca/cloudflare-pages-auth/README.md

 The next time you deploy your site, it will be password-protected! 🎉

+> ⚠️ Note: You might want to update your Cloudflare project settings to be "[Failed closed](https://developers.cloudflare.com/pages/functions/pricing/#fail-closed)".
+Otherwise, your site will be unprotected if you reach your daily limit of Function requests.
+Thanks Thomas for letting me know about this!

 ## 🛠 Running Locally

 Since this is a SvelteKit project, first run the build command to generate the static site: